dwyl/apprenticeship/README.md

 We mention an issue number and project name e.g: <br />
 "_Yesterday I worked on Autocomplete issue [#224](https://github.com/dwyl/app/issues/224).
-I realised that there is more work to do, before Autocomplete can work, so today I am working on Basic tagging [#245](https://github.com/dwyl/app/issues/224)_"
+I realised that there is more work to do before Autocomplete can work, so today I am working on Basic tagging [#245](https://github.com/dwyl/app/issues/224)_"